 - Empirical research into the fundamental principles of individual development and education processes in a social context;

 - Interdisciplinary projects, among others, with psychologists, education researchers, sociologists, physicians, and mathematicians

-- Educational, psychological, sociological, and interdisciplinary issues are pursued in three research areas:
+- Educational, psychological, sociological, and interdisciplinary issues are pursued in four research areas:

 - Adaptive rationality

 - Developmental psychology